tosdr/tosback-versions/Houseparty/Terms of Service.md

 > The information we gather helps us give you the best experience on Houseparty.

-**We get information about you from third parties.** Social media platforms and third-party apps may give us information about you.
+**We get information about you from third parties, apps, platforms, and accounts you may link to Houseparty.** Social media or gaming platforms and third-party apps may give us information about you.
 We may also collect information about you from other users.
 This might include your name, phone number, or email address if they invite or refer you to our app or if they have linked their contacts to their Houseparty account.

-> What social platforms are we talking about?
-We might get information, for example, from Snapchat or Facebook if you choose to link your Houseparty account with these third-party platforms.
-Information they share with us includes certain details from your profile.
+> What platforms are we talking about?
+We might get information, for example, from Epic Games, Snapchat, or Facebook if you choose to link your Houseparty account with these platforms.
+Information they share with us includes certain details from your profile, but could include more than that depending on the platform features.
+If you link your Houseparty account to a platform that allows you to integrate Houseparty video chat, the information we receive can include audio and video content or friend information.
+Remember - audio and video content shared to make a Houseparty integration (like Fortnite Mode) operate is only shared in real-time to enable that integration – we use the information we get to make the experience possible.
+Except for the Facemails you choose to record, Houseparty does not record or store audio or video content from rooms on its servers.

 **We combine information.** Houseparty is an integrated social media platform, which means we may combine information that we have collected across devices, such as computers and mobile devices.
-We may also combine information we get from a third party with information we already have and combine information that we have collected from other third-party sites.
+We may also combine information we get from a third party or our affiliates with information we already have and combine information that we have collected from other third-party sites or our affiliates.

 When We Share Information
 -------------------------